johnthagen/min-sized-rust/README.md

 > Example project is located in the [`xargo`](xargo) folder.

-Rust ships pre-built copies of the standard library (`std`) with its toolchains.
-This means that developers don't need to build `std` every time they build their applications. `std` is statically linked into the binary instead.
+Rust ships pre-built copies of the standard library (`libstd`) with its toolchains.
+This means that developers don't need to build `libstd` every time they build their applications. `libstd` is statically linked into the binary instead.

 While this is very convenient there are several drawbacks if a developer is trying to aggressively optimize for size.

-1. The prebuilt `std` is optimized for speed, not size.
+1. The prebuilt `libstd` is optimized for speed, not size.

-2. It's not possible to remove portions of `std` that are not used in a particular application (LTO).
+2. It's not possible to remove portions of `libstd` that are not used in a particular application (e.g. LTO and panic behaviour).

 This is where [Xargo](https://github.com/japaric/xargo) comes in.
-Xargo is able to compile `std` with your application from the source.
+Xargo is able to compile `libstd` with your application from the source.
 It does this with the `rust-src` component that `rustup` conveniently provides.

 Modify `main.rs`: